Illinois Shakespeare Festival Summer Camps and Classes

 About

-• Price: Bard Buddies $125 per student; Shakespeare’s Apprentices and Shakespeare’s Players $275 per student; Broadway Basics and Broadway Dreamers $275 per student or $175 with a morning camp; ISF Filmmaking Camp $200 per student.
+• Price: Bard Buddies costs $125 per student; Shakespeare’s Apprentices and Shakespeare’s Players each cost $275 per student; Broadway Basics and Broadway Dreamers each cost $275 per student, or $175 if the student is also enrolled in one of the morning camps; limited scholarships are available.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.